Cioppino Recipe: How to Make 5-Star Italian Seafood Soup

 When reheating, do so gently on the stovetop over medium-low heat just until warmed through – don’t bring it to a boil as this will overcook the seafood.
 You might find the reheated cioppino works better as a pasta sauce – try tossing it with linguine for a delicious second meal.

-I don’t recommend freezing cioppino with the seafood already added as the texture suffers significantly.
+I don’t recommend freezing cioppino with the seafood already added, as the texture suffers significantly.
 However, you can freeze the base broth (before adding any seafood) for up to 3 months.
 When ready to use, thaw in the refrigerator overnight, reheat, and add fresh seafood following the original recipe instructions.

 For a make-ahead option for entertaining, prepare the broth entirely up to 24 hours ahead, refrigerate, and then simply reheat and add fresh seafood just before your guests arrive for a stress-free but impressive meal!